-If you’ve ever been in a position in which you have had to ask the question, “How can I fix my credit,” you undoubtedly know how powerless the situation can make you feel.
-In many of these cases, desperate people have turned to so-called credit repair companies/firms to fix bad credit, but these services can be quite expensive and—in many cases—completely unnecessary.
-But the good news is, there are several steps you can take initiate to fix bad credit, without paying a single dime to professionals.
-In the following article we will outline some of these steps in great detail, essentially providing an answer to the question, “Can I fix my credit on my own.”
+Have you ever been in a position in which you have had to ask the question, “How can I fix my bad credit?”
+You know how powerless the situation can make you feel and it doesn’t help if you have to search for the top rated credit repair companies to even get started with a service!
+In many of these cases, desperate people have turned to so-called online repair companies/firms to fix bad credit.
+These services can be quite expensive and—in many cases—completely unnecessary.
+The good news is, that there are several steps you can take to fix bad credit, without paying a single dime to professionals.
+In the following article, we will outline some of these steps in great detail.
+Hopefully, we can provide an answer to the question, “Can I fix my FICO score on my own.”

-Your credit worthiness—or unworthiness—is determined by your credit report.
-In fact, there are three top credit reporting and management agencies that keep track of your credit and determine your credit score.
+An applicant’s creditworthiness or unworthiness—is determined by their financial history.
+In fact, there are three top online reporting and management agencies that keep track of an individual’s spending history and determine your score.

-Creditors with which you do business— from home and auto lenders, to credit card companies and even utility companies— regularly report to one or more of these credit agencies.
-Especially in cases when you fall behind on a particular payment (late payments), default on loan among others.
-Given these three credit reporting agencies essentially hold your credit in the palms of their hands, it is absolutely crucial that you monitor these reports and stay abreast of your credit worthiness and score.
+You do business with creditors often.
+Lenders include home and auto lenders and credit card companies and even utility companies.
+These firms report to one or more of these online agencies.
+Especially in cases when you fall behind on a particular payment (late payments), or default on a loan among others.
+Most of these three reporting agencies hold your credit in the palms of their hands.
+It is crucial that you monitor these reports and stay abreast of your FICO score.
 In some instances, inaccurate information can be reported to one or more of these agencies, damaging your credit as a result.
-Below are some steps you can take to stay on top of your credit and fix bad credit where it exists.
+Below are some steps to stay on top of your finances and fix bad issues where they exist.

-In other words, if you order your Experian credit report for free in January, wait until about April or May to order your free copy from TransUnion, and until about August or September before ordering your free copy from Equifax.
-This way you will have an ongoing record of your credit, enabling you to more quickly catch inaccuracies when they occur.
+In other words, you may order your Experian credit report for free in January.
+You should wait until about April or May to order your free copy from TransUnion.
+Wait until about August or September before ordering your free copy from Equifax.
+This way you will have an ongoing record of your credit, enabling you to catch inaccuracies when they occur.

-Once you have received your free credit report from one or more of the three credit bureaus, you will need to carefully review and audit the form you receive.
+Start by applying for a free score report with one or more of the three credit bureaus.
+This can often be done for free once a year at the official Us Government site for credit reports. you will need to review and audit the form you receive.
 Remember, this is an important “fix bad credit” step and you should ensure that everything on that report is correct, including:

 • Personal Information.
-Make sure the name, address, birth date and social security number on your credit report is correct and up-to-date.
+Make sure the name, address, birth date, and social security number on all your financial documents are correct and up-to-date.

 • Accounts.
-If you notice an unfamiliar account in which credit data was reported, ensure that you are actually the owner of that account—the one who opened it.
+If you notice an unfamiliar account in which creditor data show on a report.
+Ensure that you are actually the owner of that account—the one who opened it.

 Note: some accounts may go by different names, especially if they were referred to a collection agency before ending up on your credit report.

-After carefully reviewing the detailed reports of your credit—and checking them against your payment records—the next step to fix bad credit is to report inaccuracies and start the official dispute process to have them corrected or removed.
-Lodging a dispute with one or more of the three credit agencies can be a fairly long process, one in which the agency in question will double-check the posted information/credit item with the creditor who initially reported it, and then renders a decision based on that research as to whether the item will remain on your credit report or be removed.
+After reviewing the detailed reports of your credit.
+You will then check them against your payment records.
+The next step to fix bad credit is to report inaccuracies and start the official dispute process. with this system you can expect to see some corrections or even the removal of negative items.
+Lodging a legal dispute with one or more of the three online agencies can be a long process.
+You can also contact a law firm to do this work on your behalf.
+The agency or bureau in question will double-check the posted information with the creditor who reported it.
+The agency will come up with a decision based on that research on whether the item will remain on your personal report or be removed.